cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/README.md

 Simply install the software, use an SD card reader for your device, and burn the following OS to the card from the options in the program:
 Ubuntu Server 20.04 LTS (RPi 3/4/400) 64-bit for arm64 architectures

-Once completed, insert it into the Pi and turn it on, going through any necessary preliminary setup.
+Once completed, insert the SD card into the Pi and turn it on, going through any necessary preliminary setup.

 ## Installation